timurinal/Voxel-Game/README.md

 Then, download one of the releases in Github and run the executable.
 All the files are compiled into the executable so there is only one file.

 ### Source code
-Start by cloning the repository.
+Start by cloning the repository.<br>
-The project was made in JetBrains Rider and the project-specific IDE files are included so formatting may differ between IDEs Any required packages should automatically be installed by your IDE's package manager.
+The project was made in JetBrains Rider and the project-specific IDE files are included so formatting may differ between IDEs<br>
+Any required packages should automatically be installed by your IDE's package manager.